Miami Divorce Attorney Comprehensive Solutions to Your Family's Needs.

 We explore alternatives to litigation (mediation or collaborative divorce), but our dedicated lawyers will aggressively protect your interests if your case goes to court.
 We have the knowledge to handle all issues related to divorce in Miami-Dade, including premarital (antenuptial) agreements, paternity, and domestic violence.

 Don't wait to get the help you need.
-Send us an email or give us a call at (305) 853-9161 to schedule a consultation with our skilled divorce attorneys in miami, FLORIDA, today!
+Send us an email or give us a call at (305) 853-9161 to schedule a consultation with our skilled divorce attorneys in Miami, FLORIDA, today!

 Our Values